SringayKeno/Election_analysis1/README.md

 * ### How many votes cast in this congressional election

+The audit required working with election data from a CSV file and writing a "for/if" loop to get to our desired outputs using floats on vote counts and percentages.
 I used Visual Studio to write Python for the audit.
 After establishing read and write connections to the data and outfiles (election summarry and results) the first task was to count of the number of total votes.
 To count up all the votes, I needed to initialize a variable.
 For convenience, I initialized a variable called total_votes to zero.
 This variable which is called an accumulator, increments by 1 as it reads each row in the for loop as it calculates the total votes cast. **Total vote count for this US congressional election was 369,711.**

 Initializing variable in code (Viewed below)